hashicorp-education/learn-vault-docker-lab/README.md

 7 directories, 7 files
 ```

-> **Note**: If you need access to the unseal key, you can find it along with the initial root token value in the `.vdl_node_1_init` file.
+> **Note**: If you need access to the unseal key, you can find it along with the initial root token value in the `.Vault Docker lab_node_1_init` file.

 ### Run a certain Vault version

-VDL offers the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:
+Vault Docker lab offers the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:

 ```shell
 TF_VAR_vault_version=1.11.0 make